-- papers and records of eighteenth- and nineteenth-century Central Massachusetts families, voluntary associations, and businesses
+Papers and records of 18th- and 19th-century Central Massachusetts families, voluntary associations, and businesses

 Isaiah Thomas' gift of his own papers initiated the Society's acquisition of book trade manuscripts, and today the early American book trades continue to be a central focus of all of the AAS collections.
 Today, the manuscripts department holds much material valuable for the study of the history of the book in America.
 Through the years, large and small collections of records of publishing businesses have been acquired, including those of Mathew Carey, Copeland & Day, D.C.
 Heath, G. & C. Merriam Company, Lee & Shepard, McCarty and Davis, and West, Richardson, & Lord.
 Booksellers' records, such as those of William Cobbett, Jeremiah Condy, and the Boston Booksellers Association, are also at AAS, as are records of bookbinders like William Merriam, printing press manufacturers such as R. Hoe and Co., and paper manufacturers such as Tileston and Hollingsworth.
 AAS has records not only of its own library, but also of other library associations such as the South Gardner, Mass.
 Library Association, the Worcester County Atheneum, the Washington County, N.Y.
 Farmers and Mechanicks Library, and the Westfield, Indiana Monthly Meeting Library.
 Related manuscript collections include the Book Trades Collection and the Newspaper and Periodical Receipts Collection.